"They’re always amazing, unless you’re playing a German!" - Michael Smith jokes about the Munich crowd but is concerned about his body

 Michael Smith admitted he was far from his best despite securing a comfortable 6–2 victory over James Hurrell at the German Darts Grand Prix, revealing he has been struggling with illness over the past week.

-Speaking to DartsNews after the match, Smith played down the quality of the contest at the German Darts Grand Prix, instead highlighting the physical challenges both players faced on stage including as he zoned in on later on illness.
-'Bully Boy' may have won through but said that while his ailments are starting to wane, he has been struggling this week.
+Speaking to DartsNews after the match, Smith played down the quality of the contest at the German Darts Grand Prix, instead highlighting the physical challenges both players faced on stage, including as he zoned in on later due to illness.
+'Bully Boy' may have won through, but he said that while his ailments are starting to wane, he has been struggling this week.

-Despite the circumstances, Smith was full of praise for the Munich crowd, a venue where he has previously enjoyed success.
+Despite the circumstances, Smith was full of praise for the Munich crowd, a venue where he had previously enjoyed success.

 “I always love coming here.
 They’re always amazing—unless you’re playing a German!” he joked.
 “Whenever you’re not playing a German, they’re an amazing crowd.
 I was lucky enough to win here a couple of years ago, and I’d love to come back and do it again because there’s no better city to win in than Munich.”